 Abnormal results can also mean you have an infection or immune system disorder, such as:

 - HIV or another sexually transmitted disease, such as syphilis or chlamydia

 - rheumatoid arthritis

 - cat scratch fever

-After completing a lymph node biopsy and ruling out cancer, your doctor may order additional medical tests to determine the underlying cause of your enlarged lymph nodes.
+If your doctor completes a lymph node biopsy and rules out cancer, they may order additional medical tests to determine the underlying cause of your enlarged lymph nodes.